Ideal reduction

 The reduction theory goes back to the influential 1954 paper by Northcott and Rees, the paper that introduced the basic notions.
 In algebraic geometry, the theory is among the essential tools to extract detailed information about the behaviors of blow-ups.

-Given ideals J ⊂ I in a ring R, the ideal J is said to be a reduction of I if there is some integer m > 0 such that $JI^m = I^{m+1}$.
+Given ideals J ⊂ I in a ring R, the ideal J is said to be a reduction of I if there is some integer m > 0 such that $J I^m = I^{m+1}$.
 For such ideals, immediately from the definition, the following hold: